Description

 The Trails

-- Riding here is bridleway-based rather than trail-centre, covering natural chalk singletrack with technical sections, fast ridge descents and gentler tops-of-the-downs options suitable for most abilities.
+- Riding here is bridleway-based rather than trail-centre: natural chalk singletrack with technical sections, fast ridge descents and gentler tops-of-the-downs options suitable for most abilities.
+None of it is graded or waymarked, so download a route or use GPS navigation before you set off.

-- The South Downs Way National Trail runs through the site, offering off-road riding with rough ground, ascent and descent.
+- The South Downs Way National Trail runs straight through the site, giving off-road riding with rough ground and sustained ascent and descent in both directions.

-- Family riders and less experienced mountain bikers can access the area via the disused railway line cycle path from Hangleton near Hove, approximately four miles of paved, gently sloping trail forming part of NCN Route 20 (Brighton to Crawley).
+- Family riders and less experienced mountain bikers can reach the area via the disused railway line cycle path from Hangleton near Hove, a tarmac path of around four miles on a gentle gradient, forming part of National Cycle Network Route 20 (Brighton to Crawley).

-- More adventurous riders can drop off the ridge and link through to villages, including Poynings and Fulking in the Weald below.
+- More adventurous riders can drop off the ridge and link through to the villages of Poynings and Fulking in the Weald below.

 Rules and Access

 - Cycling is permitted on bridleways, restricted byways and byways only.
-The site has a mixed network of rights of way and footpaths are not legal for cycling.
+Footpaths across the site are not legal for cycling.

 - The valley and surrounding downland form part of a Site of Special Scientific Interest.
 Stay on legal routes and do not ride across the open chalk grassland.

-- The area sits within an Iron Age hillfort.
-Avoid riding over or around earthwork features adjacent to the trail.
+- The site sits within an Iron Age hillfort.
+Avoid riding over or around the earthwork features close to the trail.

 - Give way to walkers and horse riders on all shared paths.
 Signal your approach with a call or bell and pass slowly and considerately.
 Devil's Dyke is a busy walking destination, particularly at weekends.

-- By bus: The number 77 Breeze bus runs from the centre of Brighton (passing the pier and train station) to Devil's Dyke.
-Runs daily in summer, weekends and Bank Holidays in spring and autumn, and Saturdays, Sundays and Bank Holidays in winter.
+- By bus: the number 77 Breeze bus runs from central Brighton, including the pier and train station, to Devil's Dyke.
+It runs daily in summer, weekends and Bank Holidays in spring and autumn, and Saturdays, Sundays and Bank Holidays in winter.

 - By train: Brighton station is six miles away.
-Train ticket holders qualify for a 2-for-1 offer or one-third discount on the 77 bus.
+Rail ticket holders qualify for a discount on the 77 bus.

-- At the top: The Devil's Dyke pub (Vintage Inns, not National Trust) is directly at the car park and is dog-friendly.
+- At the top: the Devil's Dyke pub (Vintage Inns, not National Trust run) sits right at the car park and is dog-friendly.

 Share

-If you have ridden the mountain bike trails at Devil's Dyke, please share your reviews, photos, and videos to this listing.
+- If you have visited Devil's Dyke, please share your reviews, photos, and videos to this listing.